Is Your Nonprofit Ready for Controllership Services?

 Assess your organization's needs: Evaluate your current financial management processes and identify areas where additional controllership services would be beneficial.
 Identify the specific tasks, responsibilities, and expertise required for effective controllership.

-Define the scope of controllership services: Clearly outline the responsibilities and tasks that the controller will handle and ensure there is little to no overlap with other staff or accounting partners.
+Define the scope of controllership services: Clearly outline the responsibilities and tasks the controller will handle and ensure there is little to no overlap with other staff or accounting partners.
 This may include budgeting, financial analysis, compliance management, and oversight of financial operations.
 Determine the level of involvement and authority the controller will have in decision-making processes.

 Collaborate with stakeholders: Engage with the board of directors, senior management, and other key stakeholders to communicate the addition of controllership services.
 Highlight the benefits of enhanced financial oversight, strategic decision-making, and improved financial reporting.